 Funding for Medicine (MBBCh) and Dental Surgery (BDS)

-If you will be beginning one of the following courses in September 2024, funding will depend on whether this is your first time studying towards a degree, studying your course as a second degree, or if you are a graduate entrant.
+If you will be beginning one of the following courses in September 2026, funding will depend on where you are ordinarily resident before you start your course, whether this is your first time studying towards a degree, studying your course as a second degree, or if you are a graduate entrant.

 Medicine (MBBCh) and Dental Surgery (BDS)